bbfrederick/capcalc/docs/index.rst

 	    This is a text file containing the input timecourses after applying the selected normalization.

 	OUTPUT_clustercenters.txt
-	    This is a text file with NUMCLUSTER lines, one for each state, specifying the center location of the cluster (each line has the same number of columns as the number of input timecourses.
+	    This is a text file with NUMCLUSTER lines, one for each state, specifying the center location of the cluster (each line has the same number of columns as the number of input timecourses).

 	OUTPUT_statelabels.txt
 	    This is a text file with one line per timepoint.
 Each line is the assigned state for the given timepoint in the input data.

 	OUTPUT_silhouettesegmentstats.txt

+	OUTPUT_seg_XXXX_instate_YY.txt
+	    This is a text file with one line per timepoint in the segment.
+The value is 1 if the system is in state YY, 0 otherwise.

 	OUTPUT_seg_XXXX_statestats.txt
 	    This is a text file with one line per cluster (state), with the following columns:

+                * percentage of segment spent in state
+                * number of continuous runs in state
 		* total number of TRs in state
-                * number of continuous runs in state
                 * minimum number of TRs spent in state
                 * maximum number of TRs spent in state
                 * average number of TRs spent in state